Truffle Cheese 101

 - 4 oz spaghetti

-2. Meanwhile, heat 1 tablespoon of olive oil in a saute pan, cook minced garlic for 1 minute and then add the diced portabello mushrooms.
-Sprinkle with a dash of salt to release excess moisture in the mushrooms.
+Once hot, add the mushrooms.
+Sprinkle with salt to release any excess moisture in the mushrooms.
 Cook for 5 to 10 minutes, until mushrooms are cooked and desired consistency.

-3. In a blender or food processor, add 4oz of the truffle goat cheese, the juice of two lemons, salt, and black pepper.
+In a blender or food processor, add the cheese, lemon juice, salt, and pepper.
 Blend until combined.
 Slowly add olive oil on low until the sauce is completely emulsified.

-4. Cook pasta for 8 to 10 minutes, drain and place cooked spaghetti in a large bowl.
+Once the water is boiling, cook pasta for 8 to 10 minutes, or until the package’s specifications.
+Drain and place cooked spaghetti in a large bowl.